 Availability & Details

-The exciting use of digital technology is embedded throughout the college’s curriculum equipping you with skills that are industry-recognised, cloud based applications for your onward career journey.
+The use of digital technology is embedded throughout the curriculum equipping you with skills that are industry-recognised, cloud based applications for your onward career journey.
 The College offers a variety of learning and teaching approaches including lectures, tutorials, studios, workshops, presentations and group discussions.

 All modules are exam-based with all exams being sat at the end of the Second Year.